Skip to main content

 We recognise that auditioning and interviewing for conservatoires, drama and ballet schools can be costly.
 The audition assessment administration fee charge allows us to offer a thorough and positive experience to all applicants and we encourage you to get in touch to ask the panel questions and find out more about the Royal Conservatoire of Scotland to see if it is the best place for you.

 We are committed to ensuring fair access to a conservatoire education for students who have the talent and potential to benefit from it, regardless of their background.
 In support of this, audition fee waivers are offered to applicants whose financial hardship may be a barrier to auditioning.
-Please see the audition fee waiver document for more information.
+Please note you can only apply for a fee waiver request once you have completed and submitted your UCAS application.
+Please see the audition fee waiver form for more information.

 Selection Process